nisanthchunduru/nisanthchunduru.github.io/README.md

 ## Usage

-To write new  blog post, run
+To write a new blog post, run

 ```
 hugo server --buildDrafts --watch